rishisrivastava07/internProject/README.md

 This Asset Management System provides a robust solution for managing assets, performance metrics, and user authentication.
 It demonstrates proficiency in MongoDB, ExpressJS, NodeJS, and various other technologies, adhering to best practices in development.

 ---

-Feel free to customize the content based on your project specifics.